PowerShell/PowerShell/docs/cmdlet-example/command-line-simple-example.md

   Note: On Windows 10 Anniversary Update or higher, you can use the [Windows Subsystem for Linux][wsl] (WSL) console to build the module.
-In order to import and use the module, you'll need to install `PowerShell Core` for the version of `Ubuntu` you're running.
+In order to import and use the module, you'll need to install `PowerShell Core` for the distribution and version of Linux you're running.
   You can get that version info by running the command `lsb_release -a` from the WSL console.

 * .NET Core 2.0 SDK

   Download and install the [.NET Core 2.0 SDK][net-core-sdk] for your operating system.
   It is recommended that you use a package manager to install the SDK on Linux.
   See these [instructions][linux-install] on how to install the SDK on Linux.
-  Be sure to pick your distribution of Linux e.g. RHEL, Debian, etc so you get the appropriate instructions for your platform.
+  Be sure to pick your distribution of Linux e.g. RHEL, Debian, etc to get the appropriate instructions for your platform.

 ## Create the .NET Standard 2.0 Binary Module